aliasgar1978/pyVig/docs/u_doc/gui_general.rst

 GUI Execution Instructions
 ===========================

-Quick and User-Friendly way of execution steps
+Steps for Quick and User-Friendly way of generating visio using database

 ----------------------------------------